dakotamm/research_blog/_posts/2023-01-24-updates-cast-areas.md

 ### Looking Ahead:
 1. Implememnt LO cast area-finding routine using cKDTree.
-2. Next: hypsography (e.g., hypoxic volume, average DO concentration in areas).
+2. Next: hypsography with LO data.
-3.

 ### Goals For This Week:
 1.